 Asap has had a great respone to the Poll we started last year.. we are still collecting the data and hope to have the results to you soon.
 However we still need people with Arachnoiditis to take the short poll.
 The more data we have the better we can serve Arachnoiditis Victims..
 The Poll can be found here.

-We are a nonprofit organization founded by victims of Arachnoiditis.
+We are a Grass roots society of victims of Arachnoiditis.
 Our focus is to educate the general public as well as health care professionals and government officials about Arachnoiditis.
 We strive to find ways to prevent future cases of arachnoiditis, and to provide support to those that have been the unfortunate victims of this cruel disease.
 Our goals include:

 * To work with legislators and leaders of the healthcare industry to ensure that, prior to any invasive spinal procedure, patients receive comprehensive informed consent information, including the fact that arachnoiditis is a possible outcome.
 Only then can patients make truly informed decisions as to their treatment options;

 * To shed light on, and to prevent, the all-too-common coercive pain management practices that require patients to receive invasive epidural steroid injections prior to receiving other forms of pain treatment;